Last Thursday, I spoke on the intersection of money, stress, and entrepreneurship for a Plutus Voices event in NYC. Here’s the text!

 In a way, I am a necessity entrepreneur.

 I am part of this statistic.
 Traditional work did not work for me.
-I had a good idea and a deep knowledge that I could turn into a business, yes, but if I’m being honest, a huge part of the reason that I made the shift to entrepreneurship is because I was horrified at the thought of switching to another job, at another firm, and having to deal with the same ol’ shit.
+I had a good idea and a deep knowledge that I could turn into a business, yes, but if I’m being honest, a huge part of the reason that I made the shift to entrepreneurship is because I was scared to switch over to another job, at another firm, just to deal with the same ol’ shit.

 But the switch to entrepreneurship, often done for freedom from one type of life, can itself end up being a cage; and comes a whole other set of anxieties.